 Probe Match Verification

-With ColourSpace's unique Post-Profiling application of Probe Matching, there is no need for any separate verification of the probe match performed, as every measurement you take with ColourSpace can be viewed within all the available graphs with/without probe matching applied, instantly providing a visual reference to the Probe Match application.
+With ColourSpace's unique Post-Profiling application of Probe Matching, there is really no need for any separate verification of the probe match performed, as every measurement you take with ColourSpace can be viewed within all the available graphs with/without probe matching applied, instantly providing a visual reference to the Probe Match application.

 This very uniquely means possible areas of probe match error can be instantly seen after performing a volumetric profile, and comparing the without Probe Match to the Probe Match being applied.